venkatesh73/fullstack-test/README.md

 ### Publish your solution
 - Fork this repository
-- Create a new branch with your name
+- Create a new branch in your github
-- Create a pull request to the main branch with your solution
+- Create a pull request to the main branch with your solution and send us the link

 -----